-A little over a year after I finished my chemistry degree, my dad and I scheduled another one of our baseball vacations.
-On that particular trip, we planned to visit three stadiums on the east coast: Citizens Bank Park in Philadelphia, followed by Camden Yards in Baltimore, and finishing at Nationals Park in Washington, DC.
+A little over a year after I finished my chemistry degree, my dad and I planned another one of our baseball vacations.
+On that particular trip, we arranged to visit three stadiums on the east coast: Citizens Bank Park in Philadelphia, followed by Camden Yards in Baltimore, and finishing at Nationals Park in Washington, DC.

 As we sat at our gate in the California airport on the morning of our trip, we brainstormed how to fit everything into those five days, and I grew more excited with each passing minute while waiting for our flight.
 The only downside?